bjornmeansbear/carbonCycle/lecture.md

 With the movement of the earth’s crust it is then drawn back into the earth’s mantle through subduction, where it becomes magma, through volcanic eruptions is released again as CO2, volcanic gas and lava.

-This system regulates amount of atmospheric carbon dioxide which in turn contributes to the regulation of the earth’s temperature.
+This system helps to regulate the amount of atmospheric carbon dioxide which in turn contributes to the regulation of the earth’s temperature.
 (Meaning it adds large quantities of CO2 to atmosphere on occasion; making up for excess carbon that would be being stored by living plants; sans human intervention)

 Over the course of the earth’s history this cycle has varied in intensity, this variable is thought to be a contributing factor in the oscillation of ice ages and periods of warming or deglaciation.